tomiyee/Strahd-Notes/content/Session Notes/E23 - Surround the Flags.md

 - Day to day schedule changes, but some two constancies:
 	- Mid-day meal in the town square delivered by the baron's chef
 	- Sleeps in the Baron's mansion
-- Also notes that [[Fiona Wachter]]'s servants also shadow the Baron.
+- Also notes that [[Lady Fiona Wachter]]'s servants also shadow the Baron.

-We meet with [[Fiona Wachter]] and she is dressed unusually, with a crow named Majesto perched on her shoulder and an entourage of four.
+We meet with [[Lady Fiona Wachter]] and she is dressed unusually, with a crow named Majesto perched on her shoulder and an entourage of four.

 > [!example] Location - Bonegrinder Hill Late Morning

 On the two hour march to Bonegrinder Hill, we encounter a druid.
-It speaks to [[Fiona Wachter]].
+It speaks to [[Lady Fiona Wachter]].
 "You keep strange company, Daughter of Mother Night" he said.
 Lady Wachter says the Wachter house remembers their debts.

 When asked what "Daughter of Mother Night" means, she explains:
-- [[Fiona Wachter]] was taught by [[Lyssa von Zarovich]], a woodwitch in the [[Swamp of Berez]].
+- [[Lady Fiona Wachter]] was taught by [[Lyssa von Zarovich]], a woodwitch in the [[Swamp of Berez]].
 - [[Lyssa von Zarovich]] worshiped Mother Night, the goddess of trickery and the occult.
-- [[Fiona Wachter]] adopted her faith after returning to Velaki.
+- [[Lady Fiona Wachter]] adopted her faith after returning to Velaki.
-- Lysa took [[Fiona Wachter]]'s departure as a personal betrayal, banning her from Beres.
+- Lysa took [[Lady Fiona Wachter]]'s departure as a personal betrayal, banning her from Beres.
 - She "desired a different life from the one [[Lyssa von Zarovich]] had envisioned for her."
 - When asked what that life was, she says "Pray you never find out."